nus-cs2103-AY2021S2/tp/docs/team/zechariahtan.md

 title: Zechariah Tan's Project Portfolio Page
 ---

-## Project: AddressBook Level 3
+## Project: Green Mileage Efforts

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
+Green Mileage Efforts - is a shared desktop application used to make finding groups of people to carpool with easier.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.